NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/README.md

 #### ConstituentsPerAggregate

-Specifies the number of times to iterate over the aggregates when creating or expanding a FlexGroup volume.
+Specifies the number of times to iterate constituents over the aggregates when creating or expanding a FlexGroup volume.

 _Required_: No